 Why does water put out fires?

-And That’s the Way it Is
+CHAPTER SEVEN: …and That’s the Way it Is

-What does E=mc2 mean to me?
+What does E=mc2 mean to you?

-Where does uranium get its energy?
+Where did uranium get its energy?

 Why do magnets attract iron?